cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 <!-- more -->

 Impatient readers can skip to the [Conclusion](#Conclusion).

 In the rest of the article below points are discussed:
-•	Two benchmark scenarios to use different cache eviction algorithms.
+•	Two benchmark scenarios which use different cache eviction algorithms.
-•	Memory consumption and comparison between Jar file sizes for different implementations.
+•	Memory consumption and comparison between size of jar files for different implementations.

 <!-- toc -->